 2. Don’t miss Recoleto neighborhood.
-Its where the famous cemetary her Eva Peron and her clan are buried.
-Try to find her on your own and you”ll see rows of ornate and decadently decaying burial structures for all the city’s hoi polloi who thought these above ground coffins would buy them fame immemorial!
+It’s the famous cemetery where Eva Peron and her clan are buried.
+Try to find her crypt on your own and you”ll see rows of ornate and decadently decaying burial structures.
+The city’s hoi polloi thought these decadent, above ground coffins would buy them fame immemorial!

 4. Puerto Madera is a new part of the city and was built where old wharves and factories used to be.
 Its filled with restaurants and bars and has a lovely promenade (think China Basin in SF.)
 But most spectacularly, there is a pedestrian bridge across the river designed by the brilliant Calatrava that honors the mothers who marched in protest during the years their young people were “disappeared” by the government.
 Go at sunset and be awed by this giant harp of bridge as it is caressed by light from every angle.
 Then head for a delicious fish dnner seaside and give yourself a break from all the “beef.”

 5. The beef!
 Yes, that is is how i sold my guy on going to Argentina.
 The Pampas grass fed cows produce world famous steaks…and leather goods!
 (My vegetarian friends should skip down to number 6 now!)
 A. was in beef heaven, eating a one pound rib eye with all the fixins at LaCabrera the first night.
 On the third night we we angled our way into Don Julio where he made quick work of a 1.5 pound T-bone.
 (On night 2 we had fresh grilled fish at Sorrento by the water) i don’t eat meat but seeng my carnivore in all his gory glory was a sight to behold.